 More RV Options Than You Can Imagine!

 One of the things that we loved about New Zealand was how easy it was for us to rent an RV…and how many options we had to choose from!
 It was almost overwhelming the number of companies that rent RV’s.
 And there are a number of unique camping vehicles out there that aren’t a self-contained RV.
 For example, you can rent mini-van type vehicles that are equipped with beds and small burner stoves.
 Some even have toilets, and heaters.

 Depending on your budget and how long you plan to camp, it’s great to have so many options available.
+But it’s also important to consider what features of the RV you actually need for the type of travel you want to do.
 Also, if you are unsure about your RV driving capabilities, being able to rent smaller mini-van sized vehicles is a reassuring option.

 Meet our RV, We Named her “Bessie”